pawlag/reco_lstm/README.md

 Applied layers: embedding, LSTM (stacked), linear\
 Regularization: dropout in LSTM cells \
 Trained on 50k (in terms of unique users) data sample from movie lens 25M dataset https://grouplens.org/datasets/movielens/25m/.
 The following sampling was applied in order to reduce data size: i) only movies with ratings above 3 (positive), ii) only ratings for users having number of positive ratings ranging from 3 to 30.
-Reasonig for such approach is to get balanced sample expressing user actions related to positive decisions.
+Reasoning for such approach is to get balanced sample expressing user actions related to positive decisions.

 ## contents: